ros2hp/method-db/README.md

 Currently __Method-db__ supports AWS's __Dynamodb__ and any database that supports the __database/SQL__ package of Go's standard library.
 The next database to be added will be Google's __Spanner__, followed by Postgres's own driver.

 **Method-db** uses a methods based approach to defining queries and data manipulations and when chained together exudes an almost SQL like readability.
-Some of the methods are simple setters of an struct field, while other methods orchestrate groutines and channels to enable non-blocking database reads.
+Some of the methods are simple setters of a struct field, while other methods orchestrate groutines and channels to enable non-blocking database reads.

 Some simple code examples...